pengfei99/doc_center/docs/hadoop/kerberos_integration/Integrate_kerberos_in_debian_server.md

 nameserver 8.8.8.8
 ```

-### 1.4 Install the required packages in hadoop-client
+## 4. Install the required packages in debian server

 ```shell
 sudo apt install realmd sssd sssd-tools libnss-sss libpam-sss adcli samba-common-bin krb5-user oddjob oddjob-mkhomedir packagekit -y
 ```

+> The realmd is not essential, when we call realm join, there is a list of actions will be done automatically.
+If you
+> don't want to use realm join, you can execute these actions manually.

-### 1.5 Check if the AD domain can be reached or not
+## 5. Check if the AD domain can be reached from the debian server or not

 ```shell
 sudo realm discover CASDDS.CASD